guhan/zerotociso/docs/NIST.md

 - Disallow context-specific words as passwords
 - Increase the length of passwords

+## NIST 800-88r1
+Provides guidelines and recommendations for effectively sanitizing or securely disposing of information stored on various types of media and devices.
+The document covers a wide range of media types, including hard drives, solid-state drives, magnetic tapes, optical media, USB drives, and more.
+It outlines different methods and techniques for sanitization, including clearing, purging, and destroying the media.

 ## NIST SP 800-171
 NIST SP 800-171 has gained popularity due to requirements set by the U.S. Department of Defense regarding contractor compliance with security frameworks.